 Opened in June 2011, the Carterville Heritage Museum is a beautifully renovated building showcasing architectural detail of former 1924 high school, hundreds of photo and memorabilia.
-It also serves as a gift shop, offering nostalgic, custom designed t-shirts, retro candy, gift baskets, a few antiques, and popular hand-made cards made by community volunteers.
-It features books on the Tri-C community for sale, including Carterville, Cambria, & Crainville: A Look Back At Our Towns and SIU's A Weekend In Carterville, Cambria, & Crainville.
+It also serves as a gift shop, offering nostalgic, custom designed t-shirts, custom ornaments, and popular hand-made cards made by community volunteers.
+It features books on the Tri-C community for sale, including Carterville, Cambria, & Crainville: A Look Back At Our Towns and SIU’s A Weekend In Carterville, Cambria, & Crainville.

 Harrison/Bruce Historical Village at John A. Logan Community College

 This five-acre historical village offers Purdy School (1860), Hunter Cabin (1818), a museum in a replica of the historic David Ruffin Harrison House which includes a general store log cabin and post office, and a conference center that can accommodate up to 120 people.